 Chroniclers 🎤 intervened to “immortalize” the historical event, caused a lot of confusion about the place.
 Some, in fact, attributed the seat of the treaty to Santa Margherita Ligure, instead of Rapallo.

-📜After the Great War, it was Carlo Sforza, Foreign Minister, with a note,gave the definitive and official confirmation: the Treaty was ✍ signed in Rapallo.
+After the Great War, Foreign Minister Carlo Sforza, with a note,gave the definitive and official confirmation: the Treaty was ✍ signed in Rapallo.

 ▶ Definitely, you must see the Church of San Michele Arcangelo, located in the “upper” part of San Michele di Pagana.

 The first dating of the Church dates back to 1133, probably built on the remains of a pre-existing pagan building.